ga4gh/va-spec/schema/defs/annotation/VariationNeoplasmProposition.rst

 **Computational Definition**

-A proposition regarding the effect of a variation within a neoplasm.
+A proposition regarding the effect of variation within a neoplasm.